Court Says It’s a Ripe Claim Under the Miller Act

 Court denied Cherokee and Hartford’s request to the stay the Miller Act proceedings, due to language within the subcontracts.

 Let this case serve as a reminder of the importance of understanding the terms of your contract.
-Watch for clauses waiving your rights to pursue a claim and be cautious with pass-through claims (as we learned a few weeks ago).
-Also, never underestimate the power of the Miller Act!
+Watch for clauses waiving your rights to pursue a claim and be cautious with pass-through claims.
+Also, never underestimate the power of the Miller Act.

 As always, if in doubt, seek legal guidance.